GLoCIM: Global-view Long Chain Interest Modeling for news recommendation: Experiment Results and Analysis

 \subsection{Analysis on Hyperparameters}

-In this study, we explored critical hyperparameters, particularly the number of hop in the long chain, to assess their impact on model performance.
-Experimental results from the MIND-small dataset, as illustrated in Figure ~\ref{hyper}, indicate that the model attains optimal recommendation performance when the number of hops is configured to eight.
-This finding suggests that a lower number of hops may be inadequate for effectively distilling essential long-chain information, while a higher number may introduce excessive noise, thereby degrading the performance of the model.
+We explore the hyperparameter of hop number $len$ in a long chain to assess its impact on performance.
+Experimental results from MIND-small dataset, as illustrated in Figure ~\ref{hyper}, indicate that GLoCIM attains optimal recommendation performance when the number of hops is set to 8.
+This finding suggests that a lower number of hops may be inadequate for effectively distilling essential long chain interest, while a higher number may introduce excessive noise, thereby degrading the performance.